Design & Verification Engineer

 • If we rotate 5 times, the bits will rotate by 5 positions and the last 5 bits will become the first 5 bits.

-Q3.
-Explain setup time and hold time and what is the importance of setup time?
+Q. Explain setup time and hold time, and why setup time is important.

 Ans.